-Equifax announced today that criminals gained “unauthorized access” to the personal data of 143 million U.S. consumers and an undisclosed number of UK and Canadian residents.
+Equifax announced in 2017 that criminals gained “unauthorized access” to the personal data of 143 million U.S. consumers and an undisclosed number of UK and Canadian residents.

 Here is a step-by-step guide to checking whether you were impacted by Equifax’s security breach.
 Equifax is offering one year of free credit monitoring with TrustedID Premier but the enrollment period ends in November.
 This service includes $1 million in identity theft insurance.

 You may have heard that accepting the free are saying not to check because they included an arbitration clause in the terms of service on their incident site that would, in theory, waive some of your legal rights related to a class action.
 However, Equifax representatives have stated the class action waiver applies to the free credit monitoring and identity theft protection products, not the cybersecurity incident (source).
 New York Attorney General Eric Schneiderman has already stated publicly that this language is unenforceable.